JB-26/web-portfolio-next-gen/posts/2023-12-24-end-of-year.md

 Although I’ve made good progress on my home so far, there’s still so much to do.

 The main bedroom needs a wardrobe and another chest of draws for starters.
-Then next on the list is to work on the guest bedroom.
+Then next on the list is to work on the guest bedroom (and actually make it into a guest bedroom, rather than a spare room filled with stuff I need to unpack).
 And finally, just do some more decorating.

 ## Attend a conference